-I want to teach people to cultivate wisdom and self integration through Mindfulness and Lucid Dreaming.
+I want to teach people to cultivate wisdom, resilience, and self integration through Mindfulness-Based Lucid Dreaming.

-We sleep for one third of our lives, and we have very little awareness during this time, so taking a mindful approach to sleep and dreams is the perfect opportunity for increasing awareness of the subconscious and bridging that gap.
+We sleep for one third of our lives yet usually, we have little to no awareness during this time.
+But taking a mindful approach to sleep and dreams is a unique opportunity to increase self-awareness and bridge that gap.

-The less familiar we are with our subconscious mind, the more susceptible we are to suffering and causing others to suffer unnecessarily.
-And so, I aim to encourage self-awareness, self-regulation, and self-growth.
+The less familiar we are with our own subconscious mind, the more vulnerable we are to suffering and causing others to suffer unnecessarily.
+And so, I aim to encourage and promote self-awareness, self-regulation, and self-integration.

 The practice of Mindfulness-Based Lucid Dreaming is both fun and healthy.
-It can help us genuinely improve our mental health by A. understanding & prioritizing healthy sleep and B. strengthening our relationship with our minds rather than ignoring our minds.
+It can help us genuinely improve our mental health by A. understanding & prioritizing healthy sleep and B. cultivating a healthier, more informed relationship with our own minds.

 In college, I majored in Psychology and I absolutely loved it.
 Amidst all there is to learn about the mind, I found dreams to be the most interesting and underrated subject in the field.
 A friend of mine told me about lucid dreaming and I was so intrigued, I made it the focus for a major research paper.

 After reading as much as I could on the subject, one night I tried the recommended techniques and IT WORKED – I had my first lucid dream.
 The experience was unlike any other in my life.
-I realized I was capable of entering a sort of hyper-state of consciousness within my own mind, as I slept!
+I realized I was capable of entering what seemed like an advanced state of consciousness as I slept.
 I was fascinated, and very eager to learn more about it.

-To my disappointment, nearly all of my Psychology classes hardly touched the subject of dreams and never addressed the lucid state.
-Compared to all other subject matter, they only scratched the surface and never went in-depth.
+To my disappointment, all of my Psychology classes hardly touched the subject of dreams and never addressed the phenomenon of lucidity or the lucid REM state.
+Compared to other subject matter, each class only casually mentioned dreams and never went in-depth.
 The trend was as follows:

-Dreams in case studies, history of psychology, and academic research would be briefly mentioned as therapeutically valuable, useful for self-integration, necessary for healthy development, and phenomenologically one of the most interesting human traits known to mankind… and then we would promptly move on to the next subject.
+Dreams in case studies, history of psychology, and academic research of dreams were briefly mentioned as therapeutically valuable, useful for self-integration, necessary for healthy development, and phenomenologically one of the most interesting human traits known to mankind… and then we would promptly move on to the next subject.

-This seemed contradictory – how could dreams be so important and yet so neglected?
+This seemed paradoxical – how could dreams be so important and yet so neglected?
 As time went on and I advanced in Psychology, I learn a lot about Buddhism and Mindfulness.
-It turns out, many ancient Buddhist practices are now scientifically supported as valuable practices for improving and maintaining mental health.
+It turns out, many ancient Buddhist practices are now scientifically supported as valuable and efficacious mental health practices (namely Mindfulness).

-Though we never got to lucid dreaming in the curriculum, I later learned that Mindfulness and Lucid Dreaming are already connected!
-They actually share the same origin: the Buddhist traditions of Dream Yoga.
+Though we never covered lucid dreaming in the curriculum, I later learned that Mindfulness and Lucid Dreaming share the same origin: the Buddhist traditions of Dream Yoga.

-So, long story short, for the past 10 years I have studied Mindfulness and Lucid Dreaming in-depth, and I have had countless thrilling dream experiences.
+So, long story short, for the past 10 years I have studied Mindfulness and Lucid Dreaming in-depth, and I have had countless incredible lucid dream experiences.
 The more I learned, the more valuable it seemed to be and so I decided to pursue it professionally.

-I began in Sleep Medicine as a technologist and an analyst of Polysomnography (sleep study) data.
-I’ve done some research in Sleep and Dreams as well.
+I began in Sleep Medicine as a technologist and Polysomnography (sleep study) data analyst.
+I’ve done some academic research in Sleep and Dreams as well.
 All of which has been fulfilling and interesting work, but wasn’t quite scratching the ‘Lucid Dream career’ itch.

-By the grace of awesomeness, I had the opportunity to create a Mobile App in the Mindfulness space.
+Long story short, I created Mind Awake a Mobile App in the Mindfulness space.
 Now, my highest priority is developing the Mindfulness-Based Lucid Dreaming course content in the app and to get this otherwise privileged information out to millions of people.

-My course material primarily stems from guidance from Stephen Laberge’s Lucidity Institute and the work of Dr. Kristen Lamarca.
-I am always receptive to feedback and continuing to learn more so please feel free to reach out.
+My course material primarily stems from much appreciated guidance from Stephen Laberge’s Lucidity Institute and help from Dr. Kristen Lamarca.
+I am constantly learning and always receptive to feedback so please feel free to reach out if you’d like to connect.
 I also stay current with the latest academic literature and draw from my favorite resources on dreams and mindfulness.